anjanadevanand/toyWGN/README.md

 > - Do your best to reveal lcoation, name and/or content of the troublesome component.
 > eg: Error: Each result must be a single integer:
 >    * Result 1 is a character vector.
-> - If the source is unclear, avoid pointing user in the wrong direction.
+> - If the source is unclear, avoid pointing the user in the wrong direction.
 > - If there are multiple issues, prefer to use a bulleted list.
 If the list is too long, truncate to show only a first few.
 > - Provide hints only for common errors.
-End hind with a question mark.
+End the hint with a question mark.

 ***************

 ### 7. Implement unit testing in the package throughout, using the Test That package.
 What does unit testing do to your coding style?
 Does it change how you implement functions in R?

+#### Discussion Points
+> Strategy to implement `expect_equal()` type of unit tests for functions with stochastic return values.

 #### Notes on Unit Testing
 > Formal automated testing using the `testthat` package.